The Cheech Marin Center for Chicano Art & Culture: Center location, funding, and architecture

 A fundraising campaign, named "Reach for the Cheech", was started in 2017.
 After receiving a $600,000 pledge from the Riverside-based Altura Credit Union, the campaign was able to meet its initial fundraising goal of three million dollars on May 29, 2018.
-Shortly after Altura's commitment, the State of California included in its budget an additional $9.7 million to assist with the development of the center.
+Shortly after Altura's commitment, the State of California included in its budget an additional $9.7 million to assist with the development of the center, which accounts for more than two-thirds of the money needed for the renovations.
 In December 2019, the Bank of America made a $750,000 commitment, bringing the total raised to almost $14 million.

+The center, which Marin dubbed "The Cheech", is housed in what was the main branch of the city of Riverside's library system, a 61420 sqft facility located close to the historic The Mission Inn Hotel & Spa.
+Designed by Moise, Harbach & Hewlitt, the original New Formalist building is modern and also influenced by classical architecture.
+Opened in 1964, It has two main floors and a basement.
+While the new (now completed) downtown library was under construction a few blocks away, the books were moved out of the old library building.
+It underwent extensive renovation by the firm Page & Turnbull (in consultation with the cultural specialists wHY Architecture) to repurpose the library for its new role as an art museum and academic center.
+The exterior features eight 17 ton concrete screens with diamond-patterns.
+Each diamond terminates in a dove.
+"These doves express a hope for peace during one of the hottest periods of the Cold War."